Armen Ohanian: Biography

 After settling in Paris in 1912, Ohanian made her first forays into literature, and her poems and autobiographical sketches eventually found their way in the press.
 Her first book, The Dancer of Shamakha, was published in 1918 in French, prefaced by Anatole France.
 The book was translated into English, Spanish, German, Swedish, and Finnish.
 She later published other memoirs in French, such as In the Claws of Civilization in 1921, The Laughs of A Snake Charmer in 1931; an account of her 1927 sojourn in the Soviet Union, In the Sixth Part of the World: Journey into Russia in 1928; and a novel, The Soloist of His Majesty, in 1929.

 Her love life in the twilight of the Belle Époque was no less eventful than her artistic career.
 She had relationships with various people such as painter Émile Bernard, writers Maurice Barres and Andre Germain, and a short-lived affair with American writer Natalie Barney.
 She married for the second time to Mexican economist and diplomat Makedonio Garza in 1922, and after living in Hamburg, Mexico, New York, Paris, Moscow, London, and Madrid, the couple settled in Mexico in 1934.

 The decline of her dance career did not deter Ohanian from pursuing cultural and political interests.
 Having become interested in the native dances of Mexico during a brief trip in 1922–1923, she founded a school of dance in Mexico City in 1936.
 Committed to communism since the mid-1920s, Ohanian was an active member of the Mexican Communist Party.
 In collaboration with her husband, she translated many books from Russian into Spanish, but also became a prolific author in her own right with books on Russian, Soviet, and Mexican literature.
 In 1946 she published Happy Armenia, a book on Soviet Armenia in Spanish, which marked a renewal of interest in her Armenian ancestry.
 Among her literary output, however, her work of choice was a poem, "My Dream as an Exile," written in Armenian and published in 1952 in a journal of Paris.

 Ohanian made a comeback in the Mexican dance scene in 1940-1941 and 1946, and appeared on the stage in Paris in 1949 and 1953, when she was well into her sixties.
-During a second visit to the Soviet Union in 1958 with her husband, they traveled briefly to Yerevan, Armenia, where she offered part of her private files to the Museum of Literature and Arts.
+During a second visit to the Soviet Union in 1958 with her husband, they traveled briefly to Yerevan, where she offered part of her private files to the Museum of Literature and Arts.
 After returning to Mexico, she continued to write, translate, and publish until 1969, when she produced her last volume of memoirs in Spanish.